Resources, downloads, and tools for educators running science fairs and STEM professionals who want to get involved as judges or mentors.

 One-page pitch document with cost data, time estimates, and academic ROI for your school board presentation.

-Full cost breakdown for a $300–$2,000 school fair with notes on where to cut and where not to.
+Full cost breakdown for a $300 to $2,000 school fair with notes on where to cut and where not to.

-How science fair project phases map to specific Ohio Learning Standards by grade band.
+How science fair project phases map to specific state learning standards by grade band.

 30 minutes with the FairGame team.
 We'll review your school's situation and give you a specific, realistic action plan — no commitment required.